eszeto001/webcam-ssd-osx-demo/README.md

 $ git clone https://github.com/tensorflow/models

-There seems to be a bug in the research/object_detection stuff.
+There seems to be a bug in the research/object_detection code.
-It appears someone was cleaning up some stuff (removing files), but broke the object_detection_tutorial.ipynb.
+It appears someone was cleaning out some files, but broke the object_detection_tutorial.ipynb.

 To fix this, the original file was retained from an earlier version.